christianscott/christianfscott.com/content/blog/permission-to-ship-products-that-suck.md

 date: "2020-11-18T09:18:20.445Z"
 ---

+_Originally published as an internal blog post._

-Teams who build products for their coworkers, internal teams, face a critical problem.
+Teams who build products for their coworkers (a.k.a. internal teams) face a critical problem.
 Their users are unable to switch from their product to another one.
-This becomes problematic when the product that the internal team builds sucks.
+This becomes problematic when the product that the internal team builds is not very good.
 Even if there is a third party who sells something better, there is often no way for them to switch to that product.
 This gives internal teams permission to ship products that suck.

 If these internal teams were companies, there would be little room to suck.
 Users would flee, and the company would go out of business.